RikudouSage/SymfonyMemoizeBundle/README.md

 For non-memoized methods the proxy class simply passes the arguments through to your service while for memoized methods it also creates a cache key based on the parameters and looks for the result into the cache.

+> The proxy classes are generated in a compiler pass, meaning the proxy creation doesn't add overhead once container
+> has been dumped.

 ### Examples:

 **Class with one memoized method**